kishanpatel789/kp_data_dev_site/content/posts/006_AirflowParams.md

 <img alt="Initial DAG config" src="/static/images/post006/InitialConfig.jpeg" class="w-full md:w-auto md:max-w-xl mx-auto">

 What the heck is this?
-How do I tell it which python script to run?
-Does the DAG need to know anything else?
+How do I tell the DAG which python script to run?
+Does it need to know anything else?
 I lean back in my chair and take a breath.
 It's 8:30 now.
-This DAG can't be that complicated.
-It just test runs python scripts with a service account.
+This pipeline can't be that complicated.
+It just runs scripts with a service account.
 The python script I need to test is somewhere in a S3 bucket.
 I'll just throw different config objects at it until the DAG runs.
 Then I'll move on to my task list.

 Several minutes later, my screen is bleeding red with failed DAG runs.

 <img alt="Initial DAG config" src="/static/images/post006/BleedingDag.jpeg" class="w-full md:w-auto md:max-w-2xl mx-auto">

 I slowly realize I'm not going to finish this before lunch.
-Worse, I realize I need to pop the hood and study the code behind the DAG.
+Worse, I realize I need to pop the hood and look the code behind the DAG.
 Of course, there's no documentation for this pipeline.
 I need to figure out how someone designed the DAG to run.

 I study the code like that guy with a metal detector on the beach every weekend.
 I'm desperate.
 My eyes scan through lines of code, looking for the proper input the DAG needs.